Soulages Museum Rodez - another world-class art gallery for southwest France.

 three museums all within walking distance.
 Forty miles away is Albi,

-with its superb Toulouse Lautrec musuem, housed next to the mediaeval
+with its superb Toulouse Lautrec musuem, housed next to the medieval

 cathedral which is classed as a UNESCO world heritage site.